The State of the Molecular Gas in Post-Starburst Galaxies: Infrared Star Formation Rates

 \section{Infrared Star Formation Rates}

 In Figures \ref{fig:ks_ir}, \ref{fig:gas_sfr_ir} and \ref{fig:dense_gas_co_ratios_ir}, we consider the impact of using the TIR luminosity instead of H$\alpha$ to trace the SFR in the post-starburst sample.
 A full comparison of the SFR tracers for this sample can be found in \S\ref{sec:sfr}.
 Our qualitative conclusions do not change, given this sample.
 We observe the post-starburst galaxies to lie offset in the CO-traced gas vs. SFR plot, while they lie consistent with the comparison samples in the HCO$^+$ vs. SFR plot.
+Even when using the TIR luminosity as a SFR tracer, the offset observed in the left panel of Figure \ref{fig:gas_sfr_ir} is significant.
+Even if all of the CO upper limits placed the CO non-detected post-starbursts above the relation, with high star formation efficiencies, the chances of finding as many post-starbursts with low SFE $<10^{9}$ yr$^{-1}$ is low.
+Using the star-forming, starbursting, and early type galaxies to define the range of expected SFE and scatter, we use a Monte Carlo analysis to determine that we would find the large fraction of low SFE post-starbursts only 1.7\% of the time.